 With each jurisdiction's commitment to developing a Regional Plan, WSP worked with MT DES and each County and Tribal Emergency Management Coordinator to establish the framework and organization for the process.
 Organizational efforts were initiated with each county to inform and educate the plan participants of the purpose and need for the Regional HMP.
-The planning consultant held an initial conference call using Microsoft Teams (Teams) to discuss the organizational aspects of the planning process with the Emergency Management Coordinators.
+The planning consultant held an initial conference call using Microsoft Teams (Teams) to convene the HMPC, discuss the organizational aspects of the planning process with the Emergency Management Coordinators, and review plan participation expectations.
 Following FEMA planning guidance, MT DES and the consultant directed each participating county and tribe to develop their respective planning teams, comprised of representative county, tribal, and municipal staff members, prior to this meeting to ensure complete representation and active participation in the plan update process.
-Neighboring communities, local and regional agencies involved in hazard mitigation activities, and agencies that have the authority to regulate development as well as businesses, academia, and other private and non-profit interests were also invited to participate and provide input.
-Additional invitations were extended as appropriate to other federal, state, tribal, and local stakeholders, as well as to members of the public, throughout the planning process.
-A full list of local government departments and stakeholders that participated can be found in Appendix A. More details with documentation of participation included are in Appendix B.
+In some instances, small jurisdictions with limited staff capacity agreed to have County staff represent their community, and in eastern Montana it is common that one staff at one jurisdiction may represent multiple jurisdictions in their day-to-day role.
+Numerous small jurisdictions were invited to participate in all planning meetings, but had County representatives, often the County OES Coordinator represent them during the planning process.
+These small jurisdictions and the counties that represented them during the planning meetings and workshops are listed below: